 Faculty: Your Classes

-Note: Please pay special attention to sections highlighted in blue, as these have been updated with new information for 2017.
+Note: Please pay special attention to sections highlighted in blue, as these have been updated for 2018.

 Student absences from classes and field trips are not permitted unless you approve them.
 You should instruct the student to report their illness to the lab manager or assistant lab manager once you’ve excused them.